jack9267/Dependencies/Projects/curl/src/tests/README.md

 ### Debug

-  If a test case fails, you can conveniently get the script to invoke the debugger (gdb) for you with the server running and the exact same command line parameters that failed.
+  If a test case fails, you can conveniently get the script to invoke the debugger (gdb) for you with the server running and the same command line parameters that failed.
 Just invoke `runtests.pl <test number> -g` and then just type 'run' in the debugger to perform the command through the debugger.

 ### Logs